The best time to open your pool remains the same: early spring when the ice is melted, and the sun is shining!

 - Run the pump 24 hours a day until the water is clear.

-- If you did not do this when closing, clean the filter sand or your cartridge.
+- If you didn’t do it at closing, clean the sand filter or your cartridge.

-When the water is finally clear, have the water tested and make adjustments as needed
+When the water is finally clear, test the water and make adjustments as needed

-Ask your retailer for maintenance tips for your pool.
+Ask your Sima dealer for pool maintenance tips.
 Who doesn’t like to save time and avoid problems?
-Everyone wants their pool maintenance to be done quickly and easily.
-Depending on the type of sanitizer chosen, you will need to add it: every day, every two days or once a week!
-There are weekly maintenance kits available to help you !
+We all want our pool maintenance to be quick and easy.
+Depending on the type of sanitizer you choose, you will need to add it 1) every day; 2) every other day; 3) once a week!
+There are maintenance kits on the market that can be used weekly.

-The best time to close?
+When is the best time to close your pool?
 As late as possible!
-The ideal period is generally between the end of September and the beginning of November.
-It is best to wait until the water has reached around 10°C (50°F).
-It is very important to continue to filter your pool water at all times until it is closed.
+The ideal time is generally between late September and early November.
+It is best to wait until the water has reached about 10°C (50°F).
+It is important to continue always filtering your pool water until it is closed.

-Here are the recommended steps for closing a swimming pool:
+The following are recommended steps for closing a pool:

-1. One week before closing the pool, clean the sand or cartridge of your filter.
+1. One week before closing the pool, clean the sand or cartridge filter.
 Balance the water to achieve a pH of 7.6 and a total alkalinity of 120 ppm.

-2. Remove the solar blanket and clean it.
+2. Remove the solar cover and clean it.

-3. Using a leaf rake, remove any debris that has accumulated on the bottom of the pool.
-If necessary, use the Vacuum in waste mode (if applicable, the valve under the skimmer must be open to 100% skimmer – suction only through the skimmer if your pool is equipped with a bottom drain).
+3. Remove all debris from the bottom of the pool with a leaf catcher.
+If necessary, use the sweeper in drain or draining mode (if so, the valve under the skimmer must be open to 100% skimmer and suction only through the skimmer if your pool is equipped with a bottom drain).

-4. Lower the water level until the waterline is between 30 and 40 cm (12 and 16 in) below the water returns.
-To do this, use the vacuum or the bottom drain (by selecting 100% suction bottom drain on the valve under the skimmer).
+4. Lower the water level until the waterline is 30 to 40 cm (12 to 16 in.) below the backwash.
+This can be done by using the vacuum or bottom drain (with 100% bottom drain selected on the valve under the skimmer).

 5. Remove the ladder or stairs from the pool.

 6. Clean the waterline, skimmer, ladder or stairs.